WordPress/gutenberg/docs/getting-started/tutorials/create-block/block-anatomy.md

 At its simplest, a block in the WordPress block editor is a JavaScript object with a specific set of properties.

 **Note:** Block development uses ESNext syntax, this refers to the latest JavaScript standard.
-If this is unfamiliar, I recommend reviewing the [ESNext syntax documentation](/docs/how-to-guides/javascript/esnext-js.md) to familiarize yourself with the newer syntax used in modern JavaScript development.
+If this is unfamiliar, review the [ESNext syntax documentation](/docs/how-to-guides/javascript/esnext-js.md) to familiarize yourself with the newer syntax used in modern JavaScript development.

 Here is the complete code for registering a block: